aeonic-dev/iota/README.md

 #### Miscellaneous
 * Iota adds a few advancements for you to discover; these will be listed in the wiki.
 * Nether portals now allow crying obsidian within their frame, as well as anything else in the handy `iota:blocks/nether_portal_frame` tag!
 Add blocks to your heart's desire.
+* Players now get a message in chat when their spawnpoint is invalidated.

 ### Integration